turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Refresh the browser and you're back to "Creating an IDEA!".
+This `save` method exists and ran without error -- it just didn't do anything.

 ### A Real Save

-Obviously our method didn't save the instance anywhere.
-How should we deal
-with our data?
-Store it in memory, to a file, to a database?
+How should we save our data?
+Should we store it in memory, to a file, or to a database?

-#### Storing Data

 Almost every web application is backed by a database that stores its data.
 We're going to use an incredibly simple database that comes with Ruby called